Klasse-Digitale-Grafik/tutorials/Webhosting-Domain.md

 - **Managed** means that you don’t have to configure the server software yourself via the command line, but the provider offers you a user-interface (e.g. Plesk) to configure the server behaviour
 - **Shared, virtual, vServer, VPS** means that you share the physical machine with other customers, which is the most common practice and also consumes less electricity
 - **Dedicated** is the opposite of shared, meaning that you alone execute on one physical machine
+- **Availability** % of time, the service/machine is accessable from the internet.
+99.9% uptime means 45min downtime per month
 - **AMP Stack** Apache + MySQL + PHP is the classic website software stack, required for Kirby or Wordpress-websites
 - **JAM Stack** JavaScript + API Data + Markup (HTML) is the upcoming software stack, that runs a JS-Framework (Vue, React, Svelte or Angular) both on the server (Node.js) and client side, consumes it’s content from some API and generates HTML from it